DaviDevMod/focus-trap/packages/focus-trap/README.md

 - Trap the focus within a group of DOM elements
 - Choose an element receiving the initial focus
 - Prevent clicks on elements outside of the trap
-- Decide whether to demolish a trap after an <kbd>Esc</kbd> key press
+- Demolish a trap after an <kbd>Esc</kbd> key press
-- Choose an element receiving the focus after a trap is demolished
+- Focus a given element once the trap is demolished
-- Build, demolish, pause and resume your focus trap at any time
+- Build, demolish, pause and resume your focus trap

 ## Installation